WeiDUorg/weidu/README-WeiDU-Changes.txt

     modern terminal emulators.
   * Underlying changes to (ALTER|DELETE)_(ITEM|SPELL)_(EFFECT|HEADER).
   * The functions (DELETE|CLONE)_EFFECT do not misindex files under certain conditions.
+  * The ADD_SPELL_EFFECT, ADD_ITEM_EFFECT and ADD_ITEM_EQEFFECT functions
+    support setting the special parameter.
+The corresponding macros do NOT support this.

 Version 238:
   * Add output_path option to HANDLE_AUDIO and HANDLE_TILESETS.